jhpyle/docassemble/_docs/ml.md

 [`pattern.vector`] package.
 The prediction list always has a length of one.

+# <a name="RandomForestMachineLearner"></a>The `RandomForestMachineLearner` object

+The `RandomForestMachineLearner` object works just like [`SimpleTextMachineLearner`], except that its independent variable is a [Python dictionary] rather than a piece of text.
+Instead of processing natural language, it uses the [random forest] algorithm from the [sklearn] package to build a predictive model.

+Here is a simple example that shows how a model can be constructed from raw data expressed as [Python dictionaries].

+{% include demo-side-by-side.html demo="random-forest" %}

+Some things to note about this interview:

+* It is important to use the [`.is_empty()`] method to see if the data set is empty before using [`.add_to_training_set()`] to populate the data set.
+Otherwise, this interview would add duplicative data points to the data set every time it ran.
+* `predictions[0]` is the most likely prediction.
+If it exists, `predictions[1]` is the second most likely prediction, and so on.
+* Because [`.predict()`] was called with `probabilities=True`, each item in `predictions` is a [tuple], the first element of which is the predicted value (`'apple'` or `'orange'`), and the second element of which is a probability, a number between 0 and 1.
+Thus, the predicted dependent variables is `predictions[0][0]` and its probability is `predictions[0][1]`.
+* The [`.format()` method], which is used to format the probability, is a standard [Python] method.
+The code `{0:.1f}%` means "format the first number as a [floating point] number using one decimal place, and put a percent sign after it."

+You can also train the model and make predictions using data gathered during interviews.

+Here is an example of an interview that uses a [random forest] model to try to identify fruit based on a set of characteristics, many of which are vague and subjective.
+The independent variable is a [`DADict`] called `characteristics`.
+The dependent variables is the name of a fruit (e.g., `'apple'`).

+{% include demo-side-by-side.html demo="random-forest-interview" %}

+Some things to note about this interview:

+* The previous interview used a plain [Python dictionary] as the independent variable; this interview uses a [`DADict`].
+Both will work.
+Note that the [`.predict()`] and [`.add_to_training_set()`] methods do not trigger a [gathering] process on the [`DADict`].
+* The interview uses a lot of [`mandatory`] questions to make sure that each item in `characteristics` gets defined before it is used in the machine learning methods.
+Note that there are other ways to accomplish this without [`mandatory`] blocks.
+One way would be to refer to the expression `[characteristics[c] for c in ('round', 'color', 'seed location', 'width', 'sweetness')]`.
+* This is an example of a self-learning interview.
+It asks the user if the prediction is correct, and if the prediction is correct, the user's answers are added to the data set to make it even more robust.
+If the prediction is not correct, the user is asked the name of the actual fruit, and this is added to the data set.
+* In order to avoid adding duplicative dependent variables to the data set, when the interview asks the user for the name of the fruit, the interview transforms the name into lowercase using the [built-in method `.lower()`], and then uses the function [`noun_singular()`] to ensure that the name is in singular form.
+  Otherwise, the data set would be littered with dependent variables like "Apples," "apples," "apple," and "Apple," as though they referred to different things.

 # <a name="MachineLearningEntry"></a>The `MachineLearningEntry` object

 The attributes of a `MachineLearningEntry` object are: